LexiFi/dead_code_analyzer/README.md

 You are welcome to clone this repository and send us back pull requests.

-Read `Contributing.mdr` at the root of this directory for more informations on how to contribute.
+Read `CONTRIBUTING.md` at the root of this directory for more informations on how to contribute.

 ## Status